 Meanwhile, Engine Company No. 1 built their firehouse.
 Completed August 1881 - this historic building is still there, on Toughnut St., between 5th & 6th Streets.
 By Thanksgiving 1881, they had an engine, plus two fire-hose carts.6

 Both volunteer fire companies had uniforms.
-Most important - with two water companies in town, they had high pressure water systems to effectively fight fires!
+Importantly, with two water companies in town they had high pressure water systems to effectively fight fires!

 Most people were in bed on July 20th when the fire whistle sounded!
 Fire was blasting through the New Orleans Restaurant on the Southeast corner of Toughnut & 4th.

 Next door was a truck-house for the new Hook & Ladder Company building.
 That was going up in flames!
 People ran out into the street in panic.

 But now the fire company had access to quick water with great pressure.
 The fire was out in 20 minutes.
 One man suffered serious burns.
 Billy Fee was his name.

 But over-all everyone gave a sigh of relief!

 Many of the local historical mines suffered fire break-outs in production equipment:11